adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### User without permission can download file's even if it's restricted.

-In previous issue we mentioned that larksuite allowed users to *share files* and the *file access* was controlled by ceratin *permissions* which only *Admins of the file* can set.
+In previous issue we mentioned that larksuite allowed users to *share files* and the *file access* was controlled by certain *permissions* which only *Admins of the file* can set.

-In this case *we shared our file* with a user and *restricted the download permissions* , iplying that the user with whom file is being shared will be unable to download (as seen download button is disabled) the *file* but can *only view it*.
+In this case *we shared our file* with a user and *restricted the download permissions* , implying that the user with whom file is being shared will be unable to download (as seen download button is disabled) the *file* but can *only view it*.

 ![1](/blog/assets/images/lark/4/1.png)